Total hip replacement surgery

 - Remove the damaged cartilage and bone lining the hip socket (acetabulum) and insert a metal socket

 - Insert a plastic, ceramic or metal spacer between the ball and socket implants so they can glide smoothly

 Specialists use two main approaches to total hip replacement surgery.
 Depending on your condition, your surgeon's preference and other factors, you may have:

-- With anterior hip replacement, the surgeon reaches the hip joint through an incision in the front (anterior) of the hip.
-The surgeon works between two major muscles without having to detach them from either the femur or pelvis.
-The anterior approach:
+- Anterior hip replacement surgery, also known as direct anterior approach total hip arthroplasty.
+The surgeon accesses the hip joint through a small incision in the front (anterior) of the hip.
+The surgeon works between the two major muscles at the front of the hip without having to detach them from the thighbone (femur) or pelvis.